inato/fp-ts-training/README.md

 ```

 - Avoid using `boolean` method `match` when unecessary
-  > Why? boolean.match can reduce the global understanding of a method and enforce nested pipes.
+  > Why? boolean.match can lower the global understanding of a method and enforce nested pipes.
 Using classic `if/else` is often the best option

 ```typescript
 // Bad